umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/API-Browser/index.md

 ## The user interface

 Using the API Browser you can browse through the output for the various API endpoints.
-This is done from a UI where you in the left side are able to *explore* the endpoints and it the right side *inspect* the output.
+This is done from a UI, where on the left side you are able to *explore* the endpoints and on the right side you are able to *inspect* the output.

 ![API Browser user interface](images/user-interface.png)